a credit card reader with a long white paper roll

 Ground rent is a fee that a tenant (or leaseholder) pays to the owner of the land (or building) on which their property is built, as an agreement to use the land.

-It is different from other types of rents in that it doesn’t pay for any services, such as maintenance or repairs.
+It is different from other rents in that it doesn’t pay for any services, such as maintenance or repairs.
 Instead, the money from ground rent goes directly to the owner of the freehold.
 It is solely a source of income for them, and they don’t need to do anything except request it.

 How do ground rent payments work?